GoldScorpion69/LBS/README.md

 Under _General_ set _Shipment Crate Locations_ to all available... _Carriages, Inns and Player Houses_

-## Maids II: Deception

-Shoutout to erri.
-I wanted to see what this was about before Lotus 0.3's release in 2077 so it's still in here.
-I read the world encounters have issues so disable them under _Settings_.

 ## OBIS: Patrols

 Just _Enable?_ and move on.